So, you’re sick of the clutter in your life and want to purge.

 Changing the way we interact with the economy on a personal level is the first step in shifting the collective will and promoting a better allocation of resources.

-There is a definite precedent for the minimalist movement engulfing our Instagram feeds.
+There is a definite precedent for the minimalist and simple living movements engulfing our Instagram feeds.

 From an evolutionary perspective, we’ve been programmed to gather and hoard, which is a pretty solid technique when you’re developing as a species and survival is the main priority.